Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 unless you specify in your protocol.

-.. _thermocycler-section:
+.. _Thermocycler Module-section:

 *******************
 Thermocycler Module
 *******************

-The thermocycler is still under active development.
+The Thermocycler Module is still under active development.
 The commands are subject to change.
 A valid operational range has not been determined yet.

 The Thermocycler Module allows users to perform complete experiments that require temperature sensitive reactions such as PCR, restriction enzyme etc. Below is a description of a few ways you can control this module.